Trump says US would back strikes against Iran’s missile programme

 Trump issued his threat as he welcomed Israeli Prime Minister Benjamin Netanyahu to his Mar-a-Lago estate in Palm Beach, Florida.

-Trump said that the US and Israel have been “extremely victorious” against their enemies, referring to the wars in Gaza and Lebanon, and the strikes against Iran in June.
+Trump said the US and Israel have been “extremely victorious” against their enemies, referring to the wars in Gaza and Lebanon as well as June’s strikes against Iran.

-When asked whether the US would back an Israeli attack against Iran targeting Tehran’s missile programme, Trump said, “If they will continue with the missiles, yes; the nuclear, fast.
-Okay, one will be yes, absolutely.
+When asked whether the US would back an Israeli attack targeting Iran’s missile programme, Trump said: “If they will continue with the missiles, yes.
+The nuclear?
+Fast.
+OK?
+One will be: Yes, absolutely.
 The other is: We’ll do it immediately.”

-Another round of strikes against Iran would likely stir internal opposition in the US, including from segments of Trump’s own base of support.
+Another round of strikes against Iran would likely stir opposition in the US, including from segments of Trump’s own base of supporters.

-Trump has repeatedly said that the June strikes “obliterated” Iran’s nuclear programme.
+Trump has repeatedly said the June strikes “obliterated” Iran’s nuclear programme, and he has raised the spectre of the country acquiring a nuclear weapon.

+But Iran has denied any such ambitions and said its nuclear programme is solely for the purposes of generating energy for civilian use.

+Still, in Monday’s remarks, Trump discussed Iran’s nuclear capabilities in the same breath as its military ones.

-With the nuclear issue address, according to Trump, Israeli officials and their US allies have been drumming up concern about Iran’s missiles.
+Analysts pointed out that Israeli officials and their US allies have recently been drumming up concern about Iran’s missiles.

-Tehran fired hundreds of missiles at Israel in June in response to the unprovoked Israeli attack that killed the country’s top generals, several nuclear scientists and hundreds of civilians.
+During the conflict in June, sometimes referred to as the 12-day war, Tehran fired hundreds of missiles in response to an Israeli attack that killed the country’s top generals, several nuclear scientists and hundreds of civilians.

-Senator Lindsey Graham, an Iran hawk who is close to Trump, visited Israel this month and repeated the talking points about the dangers of Iran’s long-range missiles, warning that Iran is producing them “in very high numbers”.
+US Senator Lindsey Graham, an Iran hawk who is close to Trump, visited Israel this month and repeated the Netanyahu government’s talking points about the dangers of Iran’s long-range missiles.
+He warned that Iran is producing them “in very high numbers”.

 “We cannot allow Iran to produce ballistic missiles because they could overwhelm the Iron Dome,” he told The Jerusalem Post, referring to Israel’s air defence system.
 “It’s a major threat.”